hashicorp/hcl/ext/README.md

-# zcl Extensions
+# HCL Extensions

-This directory contains some packages implementing some extensions to zcl that add features by building on the core API in the main zcl package.
+This directory contains some packages implementing some extensions to HCL that add features by building on the core API in the main `hcl` package.

 These serve as optional language extensions for use-cases that are limited only to specific callers.
 Generally these make the language more expressive at